Women artists: Misrepresentation in art history

 An additional reason behind the reluctance to accept female artists is that their skills are likely to differ from males, as a result of their experience and situation and as such this creates a sense of greatness for female art which was feared.

 However, whilst there has been a misrepresentation of female artists there is a much deeper problem that has limited the number of female artists.
-There are no female comparisons to the works of Divinci and Michelangelo.
+There are no female comparisons to the works of Leonardo and Michelangelo.
 This is not due to lack of skill but the oppression and discouragement of women.
 The fault lies within education and the lack of opportunities that were given.
 It is against the odds that women have managed to achieve artistic skills in the face of the patriarchal and male-dominated art world.

 Women in Outsider art

-The concept of outsider art arose in the 20th-century when mainstream practitioners, collectors and critics began to consider the artistic expression of people without a conventional training.
+The concept of outsider art arose in the 20th century when mainstream practitioners, collectors and critics began to consider the artistic expression of people without a conventional training.
 Among them would be, the self-taught, children, folk artists from around the world and inmates of mental institutions.
 Among the first to study this huge and mainly uncharted art space were members of the Blaue Reiter group in Germany, followed later by the French artist, Jean Dubuffet.
 Some of the noted women considered as exponents of "art brut", the French expression for outsider art, are: